 How to Make Cheesy Baked Cauliflower

-- Prep the Oven, Baking Dish, and Cauliflower.
-To get started, preheat your oven to 400˚F and grease a baking dish with butter.
+- Prep.
+Preheat your oven to 400˚F and grease a baking dish with butter.
 Next, par-cook the cauliflower florets by bringing them to a boil and then simmering them for 3 to 4 minutes.
 You want the cauliflower to be fork-tender, but not mushy.
 Drain it well.

-- Combine the Cauliflower and Other Ingredients.
-Get out a large mixing bowl, and place the cauliflower florets, butter, heavy cream, and garlic in it.
+- Combine the Ingredients.
+Get out a large mixing bowl and place the cauliflower florets, butter, heavy cream, and garlic in it.
 Add a cup of the shredded white cheddar, half a cup of the parmesan, and the herbs, salt, and pepper.
 Stir all of these ingredients together.

 - Assemble the Casserole.
 Spoon the cauliflower mixture into your baking dish, and sprinkle the rest of the cheese over the top.